Dr. Curtis L. Ivery

 Beatty received his Bachelor of Arts degree in Urban Management and is a graduate of the National Fire Academy Executive Development Program.
 From 1995 to 2010, Beatty served as Chairman on the Board of Zoning Appeals for the City of Detroit.

-Hall sits on one corporate and several nonprofit boards, holding several leadership positions therein, and is an alumnus of Leadership Detroit.
-He was appointed to the Wayne County Airport Authority Board by Governor Rick Snyder.
-His term on the Airport Authority Board expires October 1, 2020.
+Canada was appointed to the Wayne County Airport Authority Board by Governor Gretchen Whitmer.
+Her term on the Airport Authority Board expires October 1, 2028.

 Al Haidous is a Wayne County Commissioner who was appointed by his peers to the Wayne County Airport Authority Board in October 2018.
 Haidous has represented the Wayne County Commission’s 11th District, which includes the city of Romulus, since November 2014.